-The ice cream cone bar does brisk business in the hotter months.
+The ice cream cone bar does great business in the hotter months.
 The friendly staff doles out cones, sundaes, and shakes by the bucketful.
-Classic flavors like strawberry and butter pecan are served along decadent flavors like Lemon Blueberry Cheesecake.
+Classic flavors like strawberry and butter pecan are served along with decadent flavors like Lemon Blueberry Cheesecake.

 Fudge is served by the pound.
-The cotton candy self serve machine is by the bar.
+The cotton candy self serves machine is by the bar.
 Enjoy all this yumminess on the delightful outside patio.